 A lot like the other toddler toys we suggest, this material list will have endless amounts of learning through play.

-Let’s get setup!
+Let’s get set up!

-Place the counting bears to the left of the drawing.
+First, tape down your white paper roll.
+Add a tree with two ladders and place the counting bears to the left of the drawing.

 Invite your preschoolers to come to play!